What the Research Says

-The question: “But what does it do?” is one we hear a lot when we speak to people about float tanks.
+The question: “What's the point?” is one we hear a lot when we speak to people about float tanks.
 We live in a time where we are bombarded with information and it’s natural to want to see the cold, hard facts to support beneficial claims, especially in the health and wellness industry.
-So we’ve decided to collate some of the scientific literature that supports the immense positive anecdotal testimony.
-For all you sceptics out there… enjoy!
+So we’ve collated some scientific literature that supports the immense positive anecdotal testimony.
+For all you skeptics out there, this is for you!

 In Australia, a study was conducted where participants were put in either a control group or a floatation tank treatment group, who floated 12 times over a seven-week period.
 Results demonstrated that stress, depression and pain were significantly reduced in the floatation treatment group, as well as a reported increase in optimism and sleep quality.
 Further, a meta-analysis was also conducted in 2004 which suggests that floating can be a useful stress management tool and discovered benefits such as positive effects on physiology, wellbeing and performance.

 Even if you aren’t an elite athlete, floating can still be used as a tool for recovery from your exercise regime.
 Floatation therapy was explored as a method of recovery from intense exercise in a study in 2013.
-Result indicated that floating appeared to have a significant impact on blood lactate and perceived pain compared with massage in untrained healthy men.
+Floating appeared to have a significant impact on blood lactate and perceived pain compared with massage in untrained healthy men.

-Sensory deprivation has been used as a creativity-boosting environment for years as it allows the brain to reach theta-brainwave state more easily and promotes the activation of the parasympathetic nervous system.
+Enhanced creativity Sensory deprivation has been used as a creativity-boosting environment for many years, as it allows the brain to reach theta-brainwave state more easily and promotes the activation of the parasympathetic nervous system.
 What happens to your artistic and imaginative potential when left alone in complete darkness, silence and solitude?
-We’ve had painters, digital artists, musicians, writers, actors and other artists float with us as a way to tap into their creative flow, which is also being reinforced by scientific literature.
+We’ve had painters, digital artists, musicians, writers, actors and other creatives float with us as a way to tap into a flow-state, which is also being reinforced by scientific literature.

 One study from 1992 in Italy reports floating was associated with a decrease in anxiety/tension, depression, hostility and fatigue, as well as an increase in vigour and a maintenance of curiosity.
 Floating was also found to increase creativity thinking in improvisational jazz musicians compared to those who did not float.